-On June 24, ERI supporters and friends came together from around the world on this magical evening to witness the unveiling of ERI’s “ecoplex” – a Platinum LEED-certified building to house ERI’s Mekong regional programs, including the EarthRights School, the Legal and Campaigns teams, as well as networks of earth rights lawyers and defenders working to strengthen environmental law and policy locally, regionally and globally.
+In July 2017, ERI supporters and friends gathered together in Chiang Mai, Thailand to witness the unveiling of ERI’s “ecoplex” – a Platinum LEED-certified building to house ERI’s Mekong regional programs, including the EarthRights School, the Legal and Campaigns teams, as well as networks of earth rights lawyers and defenders working to strengthen environmental law and policy locally, regionally and globally.
 The center provides a safe space where teachers, community organizers, and lawyers can learn and strategize—where dreams become plans and where vision becomes reality.

 The sixteen-thousand square-foot building sits on two acres of land, beautifully restored with native plantings.
 ERI staff, students, and supporters were joined by Mekong Legal Network members and ERI Board members for the special event.
 Various NGO leaders and government officials joined the celebration.
 Swedish Ambassador Staffan Herrström and his wife Karin Herrström offered inspiring words of welcome to the crowd, along with our co-founders Katie Redford and Ka Hsaw Wa, and ERI Board Member Kate Tillery, one of the original visionaries of our new building.